Cross-Border Bridge in Sixaola

 DETAILS OF A SUCCESSFUL PARTNERSHIP

-For this specific project, Meco became part of the Sixaola Binational Consortium, made up of Constructora Meco, Cal & Mayor y Asociados and MEXPRESA, both Mexican companies.
+, Meco became part of the Sixaola Binational Consortium, made up of Constructora Meco, Cal & Mayor y Asociados and MEXPRESA, both Mexican companies.

 The total investment was $US 25,000,000, of which $US 10,000,000 are part of a non-reimbursable contribution from the Mesoamerican and Caribbean Infrastructure Fund (50% for Costa Rica and 50% for Panama), with an additional compensation of $US 7.5 million per country.
 The project was managed by UNOPS.